 Saccharum officinarum, sugar cane

-Maui is in an interesting place right now, as the waving fields of cane and the business of sugar are poised to become history.
-Many people assume that Maui’s vast green acres of kō began with the cane brought to Hawai‘i by Polynesians, but this commercial cane is a western hybrid, homogenous and hardy.
-The many varieties of sugar cane grown by Hawaiians were softer, the insides easier to chew, and usually found planted around gardens as an edible, beautiful windbreak.
-Stems were striped or smudged with green, yellow and white, purple and pink.
+For more than a century, “king sugar” was Hawai‘i’s major export crop, but those waving fields of sugar cane are now history.
+Many people assume that Maui’s vast green acres of kō began with the Polynesians who brought it to Hawai‘i, but commercial cane is a Western hybrid, homogenous and hardy.
+The varieties of sugar cane grown by Hawaiians were softer, the insides easier to chew.
+They were usually planted around gardens as an edible, beautiful windbreak, with stems striped or smudged with green, yellow and white, purple and pink.
 Hawaiians chewed the stalks on hot afternoons, or used the juice in cooking.
-Kō softened the tastes of bitter medicines and harnessed the body’s rapid metabolic absorption of sugar to catalyze those medicines and get them quickly into the bloodstream.
+Kō softened the taste of bitter medicines, and harnessed the body’s rapid metabolic absorption of sugar to get those medicines quickly into the bloodstream.

 The outsides of cane stalks are sharp, and so could be carved into arrows for the popular sport of pana‘iole — shooting rats.
 The long leaves were used as thatching, and the charcoal from burnt kō made a black kapa dye.
 As with all canoe plants, this list of uses is just the beginning, since a valuable place in the voyaging canoes was earned by a plant with multifaceted uses.